 ||

-Photoshop tricks can do many wonderful things for tweaking a final image but I have yet to see it remove wrinkles from a shirt!
+Wrinkle free garments look more desirable for purchase Photoshop tricks can do many wonderful things for tweaking a final image but I have yet to see it remove wrinkles from a shirt!
 If you plan to shoot lots of clothing then you'll be thrilled with the little Jiffy esteam hand held travel steamer that I used.
 The travel size is about the size of a coffee thermos and can steam 5 to 10 articles of clothing in between refills, depending on their size.
 It is not industrial size, but I found it was not as messy to use as the larger commercial size.
-The commercial size is the size of a vacuum cleaner. |
+The commercial size is the size of a vacuum cleaner.
+If you are shooting larger articles of clothing such as dresses you may benefit from the commercial size. |

+How do you strip out the background to get pure white ?
 If you decide you want a completely stripped out, page white, background, it is easy.
 Photoshop elements, the scaled down less expensive version of Photoshop, will do the trick.
 Select the background using the selection tool set to 25-30.
 Inverse the selection to highlight the mannequin.
 Create a new layer of just her.
 Then fill the layer below with white.
 Michaelstars website uses this trick for the entire site.
-It's up to you! |
+It's up to you!
+It is worth looking at backgrounds on websites you like to see what they used. |

-Clothing photography has many different subgroups that make it difficult to put together the perfect clothing photography kit for all situations.
+Fashion & Clothing Photography Tools Clothing photography has many different subgroups that make it difficult to put together the perfect clothing photography kit for all situations.
 Many sellers specialize in just a a section of the clothing market such as woman's clothing, children's or men's.
 The equipment recommendations change slightly with the different categories.
-The setup below works great for laying the clothing flat.
-If you decide to use a mannequin I would recommend our largest size 20"x30" Kuhl Lite soft boxes.
-They use the same four 30W bulbs as our Kuhl Lite 120's, but the larger size soft box dimension will provide a larger area of soft lighting.
-Also when using mannequin, a third light is ideal, for lighting the background behind the mannequin. |
+The setups below cover a broad spectrum of needs from shooting live models, mannequins or flat/folded clothing.
+Be sure to choose the right tools for your photo strategy.
+If you are using a live model strobes are a MUST. |